naoshibaikyu/cyborgresistance/halloween.md

 %With that, Roy's car speeds off the scene, leaving the three at a huge graveyard with the castle in its surrounding.
 Soon, the three walk across the graveyard approaching the castle.

-UlalaMollySad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?
+UlalaMolly Sad: **[looking around the surroundings, surveying a very unsettling atmosphere]** This is looking like w-what we've wanted, huh?

 WitchArrietty: **[pumps fist into the air]** Heck yeah!
 I can already feel a chill down my spine!
 Are you as excited as I am?

-UlalaMollyHappy: O-Of course!
+UlalaMolly Happy: O-Of course!
 This was my idea after all! **[shudders]**

-UlalaMollySad: …But you know, despite that.
+UlalaMolly Sad: …But you know, despite that.
 Since we’re walking through a graveyard now, this does feel a pretty amoral idea.

 WitchArrietty: Now that you’ve mention it, I guess it is a little disrespectful to the dead.
 But hey, more excuses for a party in the spooky castle instead!

-UlalaMollyAnnoyed: That doesn’t make it much better!
+UlalaMolly Annoyed: That doesn’t make it much better!

 OniSilver: **[surveying the area around himself]** I sense this place has not seen any visitors in a while.